Published

 Location and Time

 This research is conducted in three provinces in Indonesia, namely Jakarta, West Java, and East Java.
-The survey will commence from March to June 2024, while the semi-structured in-depth interview will start from June to July 2024.
+The survey will commence from September to December 2024, while the semi-structured in-depth interview will start from January to February 2025.

 Population and Sample